CyborgShadow/laptop/README.md

 thoughtbot's original work remains covered under an [MIT License](https://github.com/thoughtbot/laptop/blob/c997c4fb5a986b22d6c53214d8f219600a4561ee/LICENSE).

 My work on this project is in the worldwide [public domain](LICENSE.md), as are contributions to my project.
-As stated in [CONTRIBUTING](CONTRIBUTING.md):

 > This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 >